CamnJB/AudioCapture/README.md

 to increase speed of making anki cards.

 setup:
-1. download and set hotkey for script
+1. Install xclip and ffmpeg if you don't have them already
-2. you will need xclip for the script to work
+2. Download the audioCapture.sh script
-3. change the path of AudioRecordings/$WORD.mp3 to WHEREVER/YOU/WANT/FILES/SAVED/$WORD.mp3
+3. Change SAVETO="path/to/file" to wherever you want the audio recordings saved
+3. Set a hotkey to the script

 How I use it:
 1. Copy word/sentence you want to learn so it goes into the clipboard